Hantavirus Pulmonary Syndrome (HPS)

 What are the symptoms of Hantavirus pulmonary syndrome?

-Fever, headache, muscle ache, and respiratory problems.
+Fever, headache, muscle ache, fatigue, and respiratory symptoms such as cough and shortness of breath.

 Can Hantavirus pulmonary syndrome be spread from person to person?